RonNewcomb/narrative-engine/README.md

 0. `npm run parse3` runs the parser-generator.
 1. It uses Peggy (a parser generator) to create the system-3 parser from the `parser.peggy` description file that describes the syntax this README describes.
 2. The resulting parser is in file `parser.js`.

+This finishes creating the system-3 compiler.
+We run the compiler on an author's work so the story can be run in the browser.

-3. We then run `compile.ts` to combine the sample author work `system3.sample.txt` with the `parser.js`.
+3. We run `compile.ts` (which uses `parser.js`) to distill the sample author work `system3.sample.txt` into an AST file.
-4. The above results in an AST of the author's work in `system3.sample.txt.json`, which is placed in the `/system3` folder.
+4. The AST is named `system3.sample.txt.json` and is placed in the `/system3` folder.

-5. To run said json story in the browser:
+That effective publishes the author's completed work.
+For the reader to play it in the browser:

 6. Run `npm run system3` and serve `./system3/index.html` to browsers.
+7. The `index.html` file must both load the `interpreter.ts` file and the AST file `system3.sample.txt.json`.
+8. Once both are loaded, it feeds the latter into the former and we're off.

+The `index.html` file is preferably served off of a local IP address beginning with `192.168`, which means it should be visible to other devices on the same network (i.e., your home wifi).
+The top-right corner menu of the running work will, if it detects this, display a QR code that other devices on the same network can scan to also play the work.

+This makes it easy to author a work on a PC or laptop, but then play the work on a mobile phone, which is the intended method of enjoyment.

+9. When it's working again, the work in `index.html` is served as a PWA - a Progressive Web App.
+This means that it can be installed locally on a mobile phone, and once installed, the PC is no longer needed to play the work.
+10. But if the author then needs to update the work, this requires re-publishing the work from the PC, and then reinstalling the PWA on the mobile phone.

-## Inserting Choices with \*
+## Creating a Menu of Choices

 ### First choice